 Success codes always have values greater or equal to zero.
+For example, Ipc_S_SUCCESS=0 and Ipc_S_ALREADYSETUP=1; both are success codes.
 Failure codes always have values less than zero.
 Therefore, the presence of an error can be detected by simply checking whether the return value is negative.